cfluke/allskyVR/README.md

 6. Open your web browser, navigate to the export directory, and view <tt>index.html</tt>

 You are now ready to explore your all-sky data with your personal head-mounted display.

+# Fully Customisable

+The Fully Customisable version requires a working installation of <a href="https://github.com/mivp/s2plot" target=_NEW>s2plot</a> (Version 3.4.0 or higher).
+Please see the <tt>s2plot</tt> repository for installation notes, including the required environment variables.

+The <tt>allskyVR</tt> source code is written in C.  The preferred starting point is to modify and use the <tt>templateSpherical.c</tt> code.

+Before executing, set the following two <tt>s2plot</tt> environment variables to the same value (example uses tcsh <tt>setenv</tt> commands).
+Choose a pixel size that is as large as possible for your display:

+<tt>setenv S2PLOT_WIDTH 800</tt>
+<tt>setenv S2PLOT_HEIGHT 800</tt>

 # Creating your own data file